amoteur/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 ```

 To avoid declaring a local variable XJST expression `local` can be used to add the flag preventing endless cycle.
-It allows to execute template in a modified context:
+It allows to aplly template to a modified context:

 ```js
 block('b-inner')(def()